Ila-bura/zero-waste-life/README.md

 # ZERO WASTE LIFE

-<p>Zero Waste Life is a website which aims at supporting people who are looking to reduce the amount of waste they produce on a daily basis.
-The site is targeted to anyone who aspires to live a bit more sustainably and is ready to make some changes in their everyday life, starting in the kitchen.</p>
+<p>Zero Waste Life is a website that supports people in reducing the amount of waste they produce on a daily basis.
+The site is targeted towards anyone who aspires to live more sustainably and is ready to make some changes in their everyday life, starting in the kitchen.</p>

-<p>Zero Waste Life provides useful tips and tricks to have a more sustainable approach to how we buy, consume and store food.</p>
+<p>Zero Waste Life provides useful tips and tricks to a more sustainable approach to buying, consuming and storing food.</p>

 <p>The website showcases a very simple and easy recipe to demonstrate how to use up carrots, an ingredient which more often than not tends to be forgotten in the cupboard and therefore ends up being thrown away.</p>

-<p>In a dedicated page of the website, users will also be able to watch an embedded YouTube video with simple instructions on how to start composting.
-By following this intuitive beginner's guide, users are encouraged to start experimenting with composting in their house.</p>
+<p>On a dedicated page of the website, users will also be able to watch an embedded YouTube video with simple instructions on how to start composting.
+By following this intuitive beginner's guide, users are encouraged to start experimenting with composting in their gardens.</p>

-<p>Additionally, users will have the chance to sign up to a monthly newsletter and receive a new seasonal recipe as well as more useful suggestions on how to reduce waste.</p>
+<p>Additionally, users will have the option to sign up for a monthly newsletter to receive seasonal recipes and even more handy waste reduction tips.</p>

 ![Screenshot of homepage displayed on different devices](assets/images/images-readme/amiresponsive.png)